Debug JavaScript

 The Console drawer, after evaluating variables that are in scope.

-The screenshot above shows the Console drawer after evaluating parseInt(addend1) + parseInt(addend2).
+This screenshot shows the Console drawer after evaluating parseInt(addend1) + parseInt(addend2).

 You've found a fix for the bug.
 All that's left is to try out your fix by editing the code and re-running the demo.
 You don't need to leave DevTools to apply the fix.
 You can edit JavaScript code directly within the DevTools UI.
 Try it now: